LostMyInfo/mapih/README.md

 # Mapih

-Mapih is a collection of Discord Api handlers as well as other useful (I think anyways 😁) Utilities.
+Mapih is a collection of Discord Api handlers as well as other useful utilities.

 This package uses your bot token.
 You must pass it via the process environment.
 ie: process.env.token